Missing dark matter in dwarf galaxies?: Summary and Conclusions

+If inclination errors are truly responsible for the outliers from the BTF relation, then the {\it outer} dark mass deficits of `missing dark matter' galaxies and the {\it inner} mass deficits (usually ascribed to `cores') explored in \citet{Oman2015} may just be two manifestations of the shortcomings of `tilted-ring' models that attempt to extract the circular velocity profile from gas velocity fields, especially in dwarf irregular galaxies.
+Continued efforts to understand the limitations of such models, especially using mock observations of realistic simulations of dwarf irregulars, where model output and known input can be compared directly, will be critical to making real progress in confirming or refuting this explanation.

+This discussion suggests that caution must be exercised when comparing the mass measurements of dwarf galaxies with simulation results.
+BTF outliers have featured in discussions of the `too-big-to-fail' problem and of the `core-cusp' issue \citep{BoylanKolchin2012,GarrisonKimmel2014,Papastergis2015,Flores1994,Moore1994,Pontzen2014}.
+If the cases of DDO~50 and IC~1613 are any guide, their mass profiles might be much more uncertain than the quoted errors would suggest.

+This note of caution applies not only to mass profiles inferred from gas velocity fields, but also to Jeans-estimates of the mass enclosed within the stellar half-mass radius based on stellar velocity dispersions \citep{Walker2009,Wolf2010}.
+A recent analysis by \citet{Campbell2016} shows that the precision of such estimators is no better than $\sim 20\%$, even when the errors in the half-mass radii and velocity dispersions are significantly smaller.
+Increased errors would substantially alleviate many of the perceived problems of $\Lambda$CDM on dwarf-galaxy scales.

-The severity of the problem, together with the apparent failure of `baryon physics' to solve it begs for the consideration of various alternatives, of which we cite two.
-One is that the diversity reflects some intrinsic particle-physics property of the dark matter.
+On the other hand, should future data/analysis confirm the existence of BTF outliers like the ones discussed above, the severity of the `missing dark matter' problem, together with the apparent failure of `baryon physics' to solve it, might motivate the consideration of more radical solutions.
+One worth highlighting is that the diversity may reflect some intrinsic particle-physics property of the dark matter.
 This is the case of `self-interacting' dark matter, where, it has been argued, sizeable dispersion in the inner regions of dark matter haloes of given mass may result from scatter in their assembly history \citep[see, e.g.,][and references therein]{Kaplinghat2015}.
 No detailed simulations of this process are available yet on dwarf galaxy scales, but it is certainly a possibility that needs to be developed further.

-A second alternative concerns systematic uncertainties and/or degeneracies in the data modeling.
-As we discuss in \S\ref{SecInc}, some of the worst BTF outliers are galaxies where there are reasonable grounds for disputing the inclination estimates that result from application of the `tilted-ring' model.
-If such data modeling issues were widespread, especially in dwarf galaxies, then it might help to explain the large and, apparently, random variations in the inferred mass profiles of dwarfs.
-An overhaul of the data analysis techniques, especially if validated through application to the velocity fields of simulated galaxies, would be welcome.
-Although it remains to be seen whether the `missing dark matter' problem points to `missing physics' or `model misses', we are hopeful that the puzzle it raises will be profitably used to help guide future developments in our understanding of dwarf galaxy formation.
+It remains to be seen whether the `missing dark matter' problem points to `missing physics' or `modelling misses'.
+Regardless, we are hopeful that the puzzles outlined above will be profitably used to help guide future developments in our understanding of dwarf galaxy formation.